pirelaurent/cytographDB/public/docs/quickTour.md

 <img src = "./img/contextualNodeMenu.png" width ="160px" style="border: 1px solid grey;">

 ---

-### follow & show... long path
+### follow & show... long path dependencies

-Starting from selected node(s), this walk follow outgoing edges from table to table and keep track of all the possible long paths, avoiding loops.
+ This walk follow outgoing edges from table to table to find all the outgoing long paths, avoiding loops.
  💡 start with few nodes, mainly from ***leaf node***.

 Below , *follow long path* was started from the leaf node *skills*

 <img src ="./img/longPathGrahList.png" width = "300px" style="border: 1px solid grey;">.

 <img src ="./img/longPathGraph.png" width = "300px" style="border: 1px solid grey;">

-If the long path search starts from all nodes, we got all practicable paths.
-To facilitate reading, common path parts are greyed:
+To facilitate reading, common path parts are greyed.
+Below we started with all nodes.

 <img src ="./img/longPathGrahList3.png" width = "400px" style="border: 1px solid grey;">.

-### follow & show... pk <- fk chains
+## follow & show... pk <- fk chains

-This walk must start from a ***root***.
+This walk followw inconmint.
+It must start from a ***root***.
-If search backward tables where a FK uses exactly all the columns of the PK' source and continue with new tables.
+If search backward where FK uses exactly all the columns of the PK's source and propagate the same search.

-In democytodb, starting from the root *company* we obtain :
+In democytodb, starting from the root *company* :

 <img src ="./img/longPathNto1.png" width = "500px" style="border: 1px solid grey;">.
 And the associated list :